search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-The service of process definition relates to a legal procedure that officially notifies an individual or business that a legal action has been taken against it.
+Service of process refers to the legal procedure when one party officially notifies an individual or business that a legal action has been taken against it.

 How does service of process work?

-Your business has a right to be notified of any legal action against it.
-The individual or company taking the action is legally responsible for providing service of process to notify you that a lawsuit has been filed.
-This is the heart of service of process, meaning that you will be presumed to have been notified of the pending legal action.
+Every business has a right to be notified of any legal action against it.
+The individual or company taking the action is legally responsible for providing service of process to notify the business that the lawsuit has been filed.
+This is the heart of service of process, meaning that the business will be presumed to have been notified of the pending legal action.
 The term “service of process” may also relate to the delivery of a subpoena requiring an individual to testify in court.

-Every state—and the federal government—has its own laws on what constitutes proper service of process.
+Every state — and the federal government — has its own laws on what constitutes proper service of process.
 Some states require the process server to hand-deliver the lawsuit paperwork to the appropriate party.
-Other states require that the paperwork is mailed directly to the business by the court clerk.
+Other states require that the paperwork be mailed directly to the business by the court clerk.
 The deadline for the plaintiff’s response is determined by the date the documents were delivered.

-If your limited liability company, corporation, or other legal entity is sued, the person filing the suit needs to know where to serve the paperwork for proper notification.
-As a business owner, you wouldn’t want this information delivered to someone who isn’t authorized to receive it.
+If a limited liability company, corporation, or other legal entity is sued, the person filing the suit needs to know where to serve the paperwork for proper notification.
+Business owners wouldn’t want that information delivered to someone who wasn’t authorized to receive it.
+That’s where an agent for service of process, sometimes called a registered agent, comes in.

 Because being notified of pending legal actions is at the heart of our legal system, all states require limited liability companies and corporations to have a registered agent when the business is formed.
 A court can throw out a lawsuit for service of a process deemed inappropriate, improper, or ineffective.
 Getting the paperwork to the intended recipient is crucial.